Typical

 Last week is also when I agreed to check into joining the local Y. I looked at the Y's website and it all looked better than I expected.
 I'd done what I said I'd do just by visiting the website.
 But I knew the person I made the agreement with would then ask me what day I was going to visit in person.
 She’s not about baby steps.
 She’d probably also ask me what time on that day I planned to visit.
 I hate being pinned down like that.
 Better to just go ahead and do it before I talk to her again.

-Then my stomach started to growl.
+The moment I pulled out of the car wash, my stomach started to growl.
 By then it was 11ish.
 It'd be lunchtime before long.
-Except I’m going to the library, where food is forbidden.
+Except I’m going to the library to work, and food is forbidden there.
 Not water cups, though.
-And, there’s a smoothie place on the way.
-I can use my water cup to hide something more substantial.
-Brilliant.
-It was a whole thing to get them to not make me a 900-calorie sugar bomb, but I managed it.
-Cost me almost $12, though.
+I could use my water cup to smuggle in something more substantial, if it'd pass through a straw.
+A milkshake?
+No. Unhealthy, plus a 20-minute detour.
+Then I spot a smoothie place.
+Perfect!
+Except it was a whole thing to get them to make me anything but a 900-calorie sugar bomb.
+I sort of managed it, $12 and 25 minutes later.

 Ha.
 Nope.

-She was here for the afternoon, and on the phone the whole time.
-Never even touched the computer sitting in front of her until she went to pack it up after three hours of yacking on the phone.
-I could hear her below the annoyingly loud industrial beats playing in my ears (actually binaural beats for focus).
-Fortunately, she spoke Spanish.
-Between my annoyingly loud industrial beats and understanding solo un poco español, her conversation was just noise and not a whole storyline.
+She was here for the duration, on the phone the entire time.
+Never even touched her computer until she went to pack it up after three hours of yacking on the phone.
+I chose an annoying industrial channel in my focus music app and cranked up the volume, but I couldn't completely tune her out.
+Fortunately, she spoke Spanish the entire time.
+Pero yo solo entiendo un poco de español, so her conversation was just a backing track, not a whole telenovela.

-I’d love to make you a fabulous promise about what you’re going to find here, but I have only the foggiest idea about what this is going to be.
-I’m thinking about keeping it anonymous.
-IDK.
-Maybe I won’t always hide, but I don’t want to feel like I have to hold back when I write.
+I'll tell you now that I’m thinking about keeping it anonymous.
+Or maybe behind a login.
+I don’t want to feel like I have to hold back when I write.
 I need to say hard things from time to time.
 The public internet is not the place I want to put anything that could be used to hurt me or anyone I care about.

 So, why say it at all?
-Because I suffered alone for years, and I'm still struggling in a lot of ways.
+Because I suffered alone for years, and I'm still struggling in some ways.
 I felt like a failure in a lot of ways.
 I questioned my mental health.
 I believed many of my actions and thought processes were defective or those of a freak.
-Then, I found out my collection of Struggle Bus road trip sing-alongs wasn't just a 'me' problem.
+Then, I found out my collection of Struggle Bus road trip sing-alongs wasn't only a 'me' problem.

 So, What Is This?